Design and Management of On-Farm Wetlands for Water Quality and Climate Regulation

 • Natural Resources/Environment: wetlands

-Wetland creation and restoration are an integral part of overall nutrient management strategies for watersheds with intensive row-crop agriculture, because wetlands are effective sinks for nutrients.
-Many of the same environmental conditions that support the capacity of wetlands to capture nutrients also stimulate release of methane (CH4) and nitrous oxide (N2O), which are potent greenhouse gases (GHGs) that drive climate change.
-Climate change threatens the natural resource base on which agriculture depends.
-To balance the looming threat of climate change and the need to protect sensitive downstream ecosystems from pollution, we need to design and manage wetlands to reduce CH4 and N2O emissions while maintaining water quality benefits.
-My project, “Design and Management of On-Farm Wetlands for Water Quality and Climate Regulation,” will address this demand through research and outreach efforts.
+Wetland creation and restoration are an important part of nutrient management strategies in watersheds with intensive row-crop agriculture, because these systems are effective sinks for nitrogen, phosphorus and carbon sequestration.
+Many of the same environmental conditions that support the capacity of wetlands to capture nutrients also stimulate the release of methane (CH4) and nitrous oxide (N2O), which are potent greenhouse gases (GHGs) that drive climate change.
+Climate change is driving increased frequency and severity of intense rainfall events, including an increasing level of rain on snow and rain on snow.
+This threatens to increase the delivery of nutrients to downstream wetlands, creating a positive feedback.
+Thus, identifying wetland strategies that minimize releases of GHGs while maintaining water quality benefits.
+This project, “Design and Management of On-Farm Wetlands for Water Quality and Climate Regulation,” will address this demand through research and outreach efforts.

-If the learning outcomes are effectively met, I anticipate the following actions: wetland practitioners will incorporate this guidance into future wetland designs to make planned wetlands more sustainable, farmers will adapt management of existing wetlands (e.g. installing water control structures or removing certain plant species) based on management guidance to make wetlands more sustainable, more farmers in the North Central region will implement wetlands for nutrient reduction, and more K-12 students will consider pursuing careers in sustainable agriculture.
+If the learning outcomes are effectively met, we anticipate the following actions: wetland practitioners will incorporate this guidance into future wetland designs to make planned wetlands more sustainable, farmers will adapt management of existing wetlands (e.g. planting or removing certain plant species) based on management guidance to make wetlands more sustainable, and more K-12 students will consider pursuing careers in sustainable agriculture and environmental science.
 Although these action outcomes are anticipated, tracking these changes in behavior is beyond the proposed scope of the project.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.